 - The northwest slopes offer many descent routes.
 A few are shown on our map.
 Many variations exist but a poorly chosen line may tangle you up in the blues of a land slide.
 If you ski the couloir, enter about 100 feet down from its top and contour in from skier’s left.

 Maps.
+See map below for more information.
 Print our topo map on 8.5”x11” paper in portrait mode.
 Note: Use ‘Print Preview’ to properly orient and scale this map before printing.

 Hazards.
 Avalanches can certainly sweep down these slopes, but the angle (low 30 degrees), anchors, lower snow quantities, and wind protection all contribute in making these slopes moderately safe.
 The more persistent danger is a collision of the woody kind.

 Permits.
 None required before the Eightmile Road opens for the summer.
 If you try to ski this after the Eightmile Road opens in the late spring, you will need a Northwest Forest Pass to park at the Eightmile Lake Trailhead.